 Wet Ingredients – Butter, Eggs, Milk, Sugar

-Other Ingredients – Grated Mawa, Chopped Nuts, Saffron Strands, Dried Rose Petals
+Other Ingredients – Unsweetened & Grated Mawa, Chopped Nuts, Saffron Strands, Dried Rose Petals

 How to make Mawa Cake

-In a bowl, sift together all-purpose flour, cardamom powder, salt, baking powder, and baking soda.
+Sift together all-purpose flour, cardamom powder, salt, baking powder, and baking soda in a bowl.
 Whisk them together and keep them aside.

 Add butter and sugar to a bowl.
-Using a stand mixer or hand mixer attachment, beat till well combined.
-Add eggs and beat again till creamy.
-Now add the grated mawa, and mix well.
+Using a stand mixer or hand mixer attachment, beat until well combined.
+Add eggs and beat again until creamy.
+Now add the grated mawa and mix well.

 Add milk and gently whisk until combined.
 Sift the dry ingredients & saffron strands little by little and gently combine the batter.

 Transfer the mixture to a greased baking pan.
-Top with finely chopped nuts and dried rose petals if desired.
+If desired, top with finely chopped nuts and dried rose petals.

 Other Cake recipes that you may like